GSA/plainlanguage.gov/_pages/resources/articles/plain-language-beyond-a-movement.md

 To see who the letter is from, see the footnote where the answer is hidden to preserve the surprise.
 (35)

 How did the letter measure up against your perception of that organization's brand?
-I use the letter as an example in a plain-language training course I run.
-Most participants on the course say there is a massive disconnect between how they feel about that organization--that is, its brand--and how the letter reveals that organization to be.
+I use the letter as an example in a plain language training course I run.
+Most participants on the course say there is a massive disconnect between how they feel about that organization—that is, its brand—and how the letter reveals that organization to be.

 Let's consider a legal example.
 Several years ago I was employed in the Melbourne office of a national law firm but I worked on secondment in-house for a client in Sydney.
 One Friday afternoon, a partner I knew slightly in my firm's Sydney office rang and asked me to help him out.
 He had developed a suite of documents for a client and needed to deliver them on Monday.
 The documents had to be as plain as could be.
 He'd gone way over budget and still felt the documents weren't clear enough.
 Effectively, he asked me to give him my Sunday and edit the documents to improve their clarity.
 I was happy to help.